 The best part about playing Fracture was the online.
 It doesn't exist.
 I tried to find a game to knock off the really easy online achievements and there was not a single person playing it.
 Not 1 person on planet Earth cares enough about Fracture to actually play it online and while that should make me angry, I think it's ridiculously funny.

 Overall it was worth the $10 I paid for it and if you have a couple of dollars/hours to waste on a mindless 3rd person shooter with easy achievements, you might want to pick it up.
-2 Comments
+Start the Conversation

 For a brief second there I had forgot how hard the Shin Megami Tensei games were.
 I have played through every single one of the titles that hit North American soil and every single time I forget just how frustrating they can all be at times.
 Yesterday I started up a brand new game of Persona 4 and instantly fell in love with.
 Tonight I have played for about 4 hours and right when I got to a point in the first dungeon where I was about to fight the boss - I died.
 1 hour of work absolutely gone but I will admit that it could definitely be worse.
 I once lost 3 hours in Persona 3 because being the idiot that I am I forgot to save.